 – I went easy on the sugar in this recipe because my icing was sweet.
 You can adjust the sugar level by tasting the batter

 – Mix the wet and dry ingredients separately.
-I didn’t do that when I made this cake, which was a mistake.
 Its much easier to mix them separately first before mixing it together

 – When the cake is done, turn off the heat and leave it in the oven for about 5 minutes.
 This will make the pumpkin cake softer